 40.0.
-COMMISSION ON ADMINISTRATIVE JUSTICE
+COMMISSION ON ADMINISTRATIVE JUSTICE FINANCIAL STATEMENTS FOR VOTE 213

-Ms Agness Odhiambo the accounting officer appeared before the Committee accompanied Ms Macklin A. Ogolla; Director CS, Ms Selina Iseme; Director IS, Mr. Joshua M. Musyimi; Director Research and Planning, Mr. Patric Kamore; Chief Finance Officer, Mr. Joseph M. Tulula; Chief Accountant on 4th May, 2018 to adduce evidence on the audited Financial Statements of Vote 213Commission on Administrative Justice for the Financial Year 2014/2015.
+Mr. Leonard Ngaluma the accounting officer and the Commission Secretary, Commission on Administrative Justice accompanied by the following officers: Mr. D. M Karamio - Director, Finance Administration; Mr. Benard Nyarila - Senior Accountant; Ms. Jeniffer Arroidi - ASCM and Mr. Wilson Ihori - Administration Assistant appeared before the Committee on 30th May, 2018 to adduce evidence on the audited Financial Statements of Vote 213 Commission on Administrative Justice for the Financial Year 2014/2015.
 The Minutes of the Committee's Sittings on evidence taken are attached in this report.